1957: The Little Rock Nine

 > Location: Little Rock, Arkansas

-U.S. President Dwight D. Eisenhower orders federal troops to protect nine African American high school students as they start classes at the all-white Little Rock Central High School.
-This would become one of the first high-profile actions by the federal government against state-level racial segregation.
+President Dwight D. Eisenhower ordered federal troops to protect nine African-American high school students as they started classes at the all-white Little Rock Central High School.
+This would become one of the first high-profile actions the federal government would take against state-level racial segregation.

 > Date: Jan.
 31

 > Location: Cape Canaveral, Florida